---

 | :--- | :--- |

-Active AI bots have doubled since August 2023, and Cloudflare, which protects roughly 20% of all websites globally, began blocking AI crawlers by default on new domains in 2024.
-Many technical SEO teams have perfectly configured `robots.txt` files that are being silently overridden at the CDN layer.
-The result is accidental invisibility in the exact AI systems your buyers use to build their vendor shortlists.
+The number of active AI bots has doubled since August 2023, necessitating precise crawler management.
+Cloudflare, which protects roughly 20% of all websites globally, began blocking AI crawlers by default on new domains in 2024.
+Many technical SEO teams have perfectly configured `robots.txt` files that are being silently overridden at the CDN layer, resulting in accidental invisibility in the exact AI systems buyers use to build vendor shortlists.

 ## Key Takeaways